As a step toward slowly and safely reopening, the Los Angeles County Public Health Officer issued a new Stay at Home Order on May 13, 2020.

 Beaches can reopen for active recreation including running, walking, swimming and surfing.

-Preconditions/Limitations/Directives: Group sports and activities like picnicking and sunbathing are not permitted, parking lots, bike paths, piers, boardwalks remain closed.
+Group sports and activities like picnicking and sunbathing are not permitted, and parking lots, bike paths, piers, and boardwalks, remain closed.

 Select Recreational Facilities May Reopen